The menus are broken down into weekly production sheets. The sheets give the portion size in two different ways.

 Individuals with Prader –Willi Syndrome must closely monitor their portions in order to control their weight.
 PWS individuals who do not control their diets can become morbidly obese putting them at risk for diabetes, hypertension, heart disease, cancer and other obesity related diseases.
 The PWS syndrome diet is designed a little different than the typical American diet.
 PWS syndrome still have the same main food groups-grains, vegetables, fruit, meat and milk but PWS syndromes are offered more vegetable than grains than the typical American diet.
 The reasoning behind offering more vegetable is to offer more volume and fiber in the diet.
 Individuals with PWS often have trouble with constipation.

 For Several years, I have had the pleasure of working with individuals with Prader Willi Syndrome.
 Recently, I have developed menus to better meet the needs of individuals with Prader Willi Syndrome.
 The menus average a daily calorie intake of 1200-1400 calories daily.
 The menus are written in two-six week cycles.
 This allows for variety and seasons.
 The two cycles are winter and summer.
-Each week comes with a weekly grocery list.
 The menus is to be used with my group home cookbook.
 The cookbook is sold separately.
 The cookbook has over 1000 easy, simple, and economical recipes.

 The menus are broken down into weekly production sheets.

-Includes: 12 weeks of PWS menus, grocery lists, and production sheets.
+Includes: 12 weeks of PWS menus and production sheets.
 The Group Home Cookbook is sold separately.
 Allow 2-3 weeks for delivery